happyfoxinc/helpstack-android/README.md

 You need to provide the support email address, and a local xml file where you have defined your FAQs/ Articles.

-You can include Local Articles by creating a xml file (eg: articles.xml) in your application resources and defining the articles within the xml file in the following way :-
+You can include Local Articles by creating a xml file (eg: articles.xml) in your application resources and you can define the articles within the articles xml file in the following way :-

 		<articles>